phwitti/EncodeToTGA/Readme.md

 # Texture2D.EncodeToTGA (Unity)

 Adds a EncodeToTGA Extension-Method to Texture2D.
-Uses Run-Length-Encoding and can Encode RGB24 and ARGB32 Formats (equal to EncodeToPNG and EncodeToJPG).
+Uses Run-Length-Encoding and can Encode RGB24 and ARGB32 Formats (equally to EncodeToPNG and EncodeToJPG).

 As some software doesn't support RLE-Encoded TGA-Files, also supports uncompressed Encoding.
 The Default is RLE.